open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

    # Run the script to add nano into the edge-image.json configuration.
    ./add_custom_packages.sh "nano" ../imageconfigs/edge-image.json utilities.json
    ```

-  - `"<pkg1 pkg2 ...>"`: List the package names you want to include, separated by spaces.
+  - `"<pkg1 pkg2 ...>"` - List names of packages to include.
+Keep them separated by spaces.
   - `path/to/image.json`: Specify the path to your `imageconfig` JSON file, such as `../imageconfigs/edge-image.json`.
   - `[custom-packages.json]`: Optionally provide a name for the custom package list file.
 If omitted, a default name `custom-packages.json` will be used.